May 25th, 2018 | By Peyton Sawyer

 Plan for Onboarding

 The process of bringing a new employee onboard can cost you.
 Do you have the available working capital needed to hire?
 The expense of running ads, doing interviews, training and adding a new person to your insurance can be substantial, so be sure the individual you hire is worth the investment.
-If you find that you need a little extra money, small business financing can assist in the hiring process.
+If you find that you need a little extra money, small business funding can assist in the hiring process.